 Also, A/B testing is only available for customers with Growth and Enterprise plans.

 In Amplitude, A/B testing lets you compare the funnel conversion performance of two or more user segments against each other.
 You can view results in terms of improvement—which describes the performance of a segment compared to the baseline—or in terms of statistical significance, which will show you the probability of observing a difference as extreme as what you saw, assuming the control and treatment have the same mean.

-Amplitude will, by default, use the first segment added to the funnel analysis as the baseline, but you can change this in the where baseline is set to drop-down menu.
+Amplitude will, by default, use the first segment added to the funnel analysis as the baseline, but you can change this in the Baseline segment drop-down menu.